 “To get the most out of life as Our Creator intended it to be, A HOME OF YOUR OWN IS AN ABSOLUTE NECESSITY.”

-This bit of advice comes to us from a 1910 Sears catalogue for mail-order houses.
+This bit of advice comes to us from a 1910 Sears catalog for mail-order houses.
 Sears didn’t invent the idea of single-family houses of course; the company just added religious fervor to an argument about how to sell them.
 The idea of a house itself has been part of the theory of architecture since the time of Vitruvius.
 It really caught on as a model for the origin of architecture around 1755 when the Abbe (Marc-Antoine) Laugier used an image of the “primitive hut” to introduce the second edition of his “Essay on Architecture.”

 That romantic “primitive hut” was imagined to provide an ideal principle for the architecture of the time.
 Laugier suggested its form was the standard that all architecture somehow embodied.